KULTI1995/rn-picostyle/README.md

 - **Support Tailwind gradient, translate, rotate, scale !**
 - There are over 2500 fonts to choose from.
 No extra steps(for DEV), with realtime update.
 Just fontFamily=""

+Do you like it?
+Help develop, give :star:

 ## Install and usage:
 ```
 yarn add rn-picostyle